RaxTak/Pythagorean-Triples-Calculator/README.md

 # Pythagorean-Triples-Calculator
-A Simple Calculator made using Python.
+A Simple Calculator made using Python. <br>
 Used to calculate perpendicular and hypotenuse when base is given.